 The city of Pula is located on Croatia’s north-western Adriatic coast.
 It’s a small but thriving city full of ancient history and great eateries.
 But what makes Pula special is how you can have a trip that is both a city break and a beach holiday!
-Pula has loads of great beaches, a relaxing vibe and crystal clear seas.
-This post details 11 of the best beaches in Pula – including how to get to them and what facilities they have.
+Pula has loads of beautiful beaches, a relaxing vibe and crystal clear seas.
+This complete travel guide to 11 of the best beaches in Pula includes how to get to them and what facilities they have.
 You’ll be itching to apply sun cream and jump in the sea by the time you’ve finished reading…

 Some of the links below are affiliate links, meaning, at no additional cost to you, I may earn a small commission if you click through and make a qualifying purchase.

 This post features the best beaches in Pula or very near to it.
 Unfortunately, it does not include beaches in Medulin, Cape Kamenjak, Banjole or any further afield.
 For clarity, I have also only included beaches that have a beachy shoreline and gradual decline into the sea.
 Pula does have some concrete and rocky ‘beaches’ and I have included the best of these in a separate section at the bottom.

 Best Beaches in Pula: Stoja

 Cyclone Beach and Valovine Beach can be reached by taking the Number 1 bus from Pula Bus Station or the centre of Pula.
 For Gortan’s Cove, you’ll need to take the Number 4 or 6 bus from central Pula to Valkane Beach and then walk 10 mins along the seafront.
 One-way tickets cost 11 Kuna (£1.30) per person and can be purchased from the driver.
 Check the latest timetable on the Bus Croatia website.